angular/angularfire/docs/Auth-with-Ionic3-Angular4.md

 Let's update the `home.ts` to add the corresponding methods:

-1) First import AuthProviders, AuthMethods, AngularFire from AngularFire2.
+1) First import AngularFireAuth from AngularFire2/auth.
-2) Inject AngularFire in the constructor
+2) Inject AngularFireAuth in the constructor
-3) The AngularFireAuth has a login method to which a configuration object can be provided, stating the provider and the method used for authentication .
+3) The AngularFireAuth has various signIn methods to which we can pass instance of AuthProviders as shown below.

 The `home.ts` should look like below